maxvillev/Prac_Intro_Linux/README.md

-# COMP1005 - Practical 1 - Introduction to Linux and Python
+# COMP1005 - Practical 0 - Introduction to Linux

 Work in progress...
 README.md